AlibabaCloudDocs/slb/intl.en-US/Developer Guide/Call SLB APIs.md

 -   Version: The version of the API to call.
 The SLB API version is 2014-05-15.
 -   Parameters: Request parameters.
 Use “&” to separate multiple parameters.

     Request parameters consist of common parameters and API specific parameters.
-Common parameters include API version, credentials and so on.
+Common parameters include API version, credentials, and so on.
 For more information, see [Common parameters](reseller.en-US/Developer Guide/Common parameters.md).

 The following is an example using the DescribeLoadBalancers API to query the created SLB instances: